Cherry Hill High School East: Field hockey

 In 1971, the field hockey team won the initial South I sectional championship.

 Football

 The Cougars used to play their home games at the township stadium, Jonas C. Morris Stadium, which they shared with Cherry Hill High School West, however the team now plays its home games at Cherry Hill East.
 Annually, the Cougars face cross town rival Cherry Hill West on the night before Thanksgiving, a rivalry described by The Philadelphia Inquirer as "one of the best in South Jersey", in which the winner of the contest receives the Al DiBart Memorial Trophy, also known as "The Boot."
-In the most recent meeting between the two teams, the Cherry Hill West Lions defeated the Cougars 19–7.
-Cherry Hill West leads the series 36–15.
-The Cougars have not won "The Boot" in seven years, last beating West in 2012.
+In 2024, the Cougars won "The Boot" for the first time after 12 consecutive losses with a 28–7 win over Cherry Hill West.

 The 1988 football team finished the season with a record of 11-0 after winning the South Jersey Group IV state sectional title by defeating Brick Township High School by a score of 36–14 in the championship game.